stacks-network/docs/src/pages/ecosystem/contributing.md

 - [`node` + `npm`,](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [`yarn` installed](https://yarnpkg.com/getting-started/install) on your machine.
 - Some kind of code editor, such as VSCode, Sublime, or WebStorm.

+-> This project requires at least Node version 12

 ### Working with GitHub

 All of the code for this site is open source, located at the [GitHub repository here](https://github.com/blockstack/docs.blockstack).